 Choose from 3 credible coaches to guide you on your journey: Olympian and best-selling author Jeff Galloway, physiologist and online running Coach Greg McMillan, or physical therapist and running expert Amy Parkerson-Mitchell.

-Create your own training programs with Garmin Connect
+Garmin Connect – create your own training programs

 There is also a function in Garmin Connect where you can create and shape your own training plans, and then transfer them to your device.
 Everything is built up so that everyone can participate.
 It’s easy to understand.